Mangbetu Pottery: Construction

-Mangbetu women and men make their pots and jars using relatively coarse-textured clay entirely by hand, either by building the clay up in rings or using a variation of the hammer-and-anvil technique.
-They mold the heads and figures on the openings and handles, while the patterns on the surface are carved using small tools, such as shell scrapers and wooden roulettes.
-After the pottery is formed, they are fired in open bonfires.
+Mangbetu women and men make their pots and jars using relatively coarse-textured clay entirely by hand, either by building the clay up in rings (ring construction) or using a variation of the hammer-and-anvil technique.
+Surfaces are smoothed and sometimes burnished before decoration is applied.
+They mold the heads and figures on the openings and handles, while surface patterns are created using small tools such as shell scrapers and roulette wheels, producing incised lines, dots, and grooved designs.
+Some vessels show repeated use of patterned roulettes that create textured bands across the surface.
+After the pottery is shaped and decorated, they are fired in open bonfires rather than kilns.